An employee logging into a VPN on their laptop, serving as an example of using a VPN for government work

 At one point in 2020, the State Department, General Services Administration, Department of Housing and Urban Development, Department of Energy, and Small Business Administration were all reported to support at least 85% telework.
 Additionally, the DoD announced there were 900,000 users on its remote work system.
 When it comes to VPN usage specifically during the pandemic, the Department of Homeland Security experienced a 483% increase in VPNs for government work.

-Only time will tell if the adjustments made for the pandemic will last, but many major corporations have already decided to allow employees to start working remotely permanently or on a hybrid model.
+While not every change from the pandemic has lasted, many major corporations have already decided to allow employees to start working remotely permanently or on a hybrid model.
 The importance of VPNs has changed significantly since telework became part of the new normal.

 The future of VPNs could take several different forms, starting with the likelihood that the increased use of VPNs overall could be the push needed to increase the use of software-based VPN tech, along with phasing out the use of hardware VPNs.
 More AI and machine learning could also be applied to security functions of VPNs to increase their effectiveness or offer new features.